nigelperks/BasicAssembler/README.md

 - DW       -- define word (2 bytes)
 - END      -- end program; optionally specify start label
 - ENDS     -- end segment
+- EQU      -- set symbol to absolute value, rather than address; can be written "="
 - EXTRN    -- list symbols to be found outside current segment and their types (BYTE, WORD, DWORD, PROC)
 - GROUP    -- define a group and list its segments